Best Practices: Translating English to Spanish

 The main difference between the two is often, and incorrectly, assumed to be pronunciation.
 However, there are also significant differences in grammar, formalities, not to mention the names of food, clothing, and many everyday objects.

-While these differences are most apparent in pronunciation, there are significant differences in grammar, formalities, and also names of food, clothing, and everyday objects.
-Examples?
-The word potato in Spain translates to una patata, while in Mexico you are supposed to call it una papa.
-It’s the same with peach that you’ll call un melocotón in Spanish, but it will translate to un durazno in Mexican Spanish.
-A Spanish un ordenador translates to a computer in English, but in Mexico, you’ll ask your host for a una computadora.
+For example, the word potato in Spain translates to ‘una patata’ while in Mexico, you are supposed to call it ‘una papa’.
+Likewise, with Peach that you’ll call ‘un melocotón’ in Spanish.
+But it will translate to ‘un durazno’ in Mexican Spanish.
+In Spanish, ‘un ordenador’ translates to ‘a computer’ in English, but in Mexico, you’ll ask your host for ‘una computadora’

 This leads us to…

-Native Spanish speakers, on the other hand, are used to impersonal sentences or active voice with or without a subject.
-Therefore, to make your translation more natural, it’s best to convert the passive English into active Spanish in the process of translation.
+English allows several passive constructions that are not possible in many other languages.
+Native Spanish speakers, on the other hand, are used to impersonal sentences and the active voice, with or without a subject.
+For this reason, to make your translation sound more natural, it’s often best to convert passive English into active Spanish.

 #4.
 Use the Right Translation Tool

 The mere thought of manually organizing and translating content is exhausting and no doubt discourages many from the beginning.
 When you’re also considering localization as well as dodging all the pitfalls discussed above, it can be quite overwhelming.

 Taking the time to find a translation solution that incorporates a complete Translation Management System is a worthwhile investment.
 Whether you are translating internal or outsourced projects, a TMS will save valuable time, money, and probably your sanity too!